Shop

 For that reason, two years ago, we launched an event called Queer Beer aimed at capturing and telling the narratives of the unique, diverse, vibrant, and colorful voices of the queer community in craft beer.

-As a cis-woman who identifies as Queer, I can confidently say the sold-out festival attracted the most diverse crowds I’ve ever seen at a beer festival (and I’ve been to many a beer festival—this was the 40th alone!).
+As a cis-woman who identifies as Queer, I can confidently say the sold-out festival attracted the most diverse crowds I’ve ever seen at a beer festival (and I’ve been to many a beer festival—this was the fortieth alone!).
 All around me, Queer folx, straight, cis-gender, trans, Black, Brown, women, men, femme-identifying, Latine, and more came together, smiling, enjoying life and a beer.

 But even today, we are often reminded that life for the Queer, non-binary, trans community, and more is not all rainbows and unicorns.

 On March 31, we celebrated International Transgender Day of Visibility (TDOV), standing with non-binary and trans folx who continue to face overt oppression in this country and beyond.
-To put this in perspective, this year alone, all but six states have tried to enact some form of anti-trans legislation, introducing more than 435 anti-trans bills.
+To put this in perspective, last year alone, all but six states have tried to enact some form of anti-trans legislation, introducing more than 435 anti-trans bills.

-And mere days after TDOV, Ye Olde Brothers Brewery in Navarre, FL, posted this defamatory transphobic meme on Facebook.
+And in 2023, mere days after TDOV, Ye Olde Brothers Brewery in Navarre, FL, posted this defamatory transphobic meme on Facebook.
 Perhaps encouragingly.
 Reaction from the community came swiftly—one-star reviews poured in on Untappd, and people on Facebook took a stand, saying they would no longer be visiting or giving any business to this brewery.
 The response has shown collective force against hatred, inequality, and injustice.

 But this one bigoted act is a stark reminder that fighting for equality must happen daily.
 And it needs to happen together.